PePoPiPu/Harvard-CS50/project/README.md

 │   ├── package.json
 │   ├── README.md
 ```
-### The most important files we're going to see in this project are:
+ The most important files we're going to see in this project are:
 1. The src folder containing our main code including the script, the stylesheet and the html file.
 2. The static folder containing a 10px by 10px png file for our custom star texture.

-### I believe this file structure is organized and simple to understand.
+I believe this file structure is organized and simple to understand.

 ## 3. Project's implementation:
 ### 3.1 Installation of packages
-Through the design for this project and the required research for it, I came to know the packages I needed.
+Through the design process for this project and the required research for it, I came to know the packages I needed.
 In order for this, I had to execute several commands to install them.
-When testing, I installed through my terminal the Node.Js runtime environment.
-These are the packages I installed.
+I installed through my bash terminal the Node.Js runtime environment while in the testing and learning stages.
+These are the main packages I installed.
 ```
 project@ /workspaces/119201937/project
 ├── dat.gui@0.7.9